 - b.
 Advise the parents of the youth's rights regarding self-incrimination. - c.
 Advise the youth of their rights (per Miranda Warning) before discussing the alleged offense. - d.
 Obtain necessary forms/documentation such as birth certificates, school records, Social Security cards, and releases of information. - e.
-Obtain social history information to assist in determining a plan of action. - f.
-In most cases, parents of active cases (wards, informal probationers, or youth pending a Disposition Hearing) need not be interviewed by a Custody Intake DPO. - 2.
-Forms To Be Completed
+Have parents sign the appropriate release of information forms pertaining to school records, medical information, etc. The forms are located on Probnet in the Juvenile forms section. - f.
+Obtain social history information to assist in determining a plan of action. - g.
+In most cases, parents of active cases (wards, youth on informal probation, or youth pending a Disposition Hearing) need not be interviewed by a Custody Intake DPO. - h.
+NOTE: While WIC 625.6 requires that youth seventeen-years-three-hundred-sixty-four-days old and younger consult with counsel prior to custodial interrogation and before the waiver of any Miranda rights, this does not apply to Custody Intake.
+Specifically, WIC 625.6(d) explicitly exempts DPOs from complying with this requirement in the normal performance of their duties while conducting a general investigation after a youth is taken into temporary custody.
+In such instances, WIC 628(a)(1) states that the DPO shall immediately investigate the circumstances of the youth and the facts surrounding the youth being taken into custody.
+Consequently, CI DPOs not only may, but are required to question the youth, although the youth must be Mirandized first.

+2. Forms To Be Completed